Our Privacy Promise

 - Financial management providers, identify duplicate or payments owed.

 - Debt recovery agencies, chase or manage debtors.

 We will only provide these third parties with the minimum information they need to deliver the service we have engaged them for, and they are prohibited from using that information for any other reason.

 Whenever we share personal information with third parties, we put in place contracts which require the protection of the personal information, in accordance with the applicable data protection laws.

 A full list of the parties that we may share your personal information with (sub processors) is located here: https://www.highbournegroup.co.uk/subprocessors/

-Your personal information may also be disclosed to third parties where we are required to by law or other statutory obligation, including:
+Your personal information may also be disclosed to third parties where we are required to by law, or other statutory obligations, including:

 - Insurance companies

 We may also disclose your personal information if we believe that the disclosure is necessary to enforce, or apply our terms and conditions, or otherwise protect and defend our rights, property or the safety of our customers and other users of our websites, systems, and mobile applications.